KarinLevy/StartSmart/README.md

 ## Technologies

 React was chosen for its component model and ecosystem, which made it practical to build a complex multi-page application with shared state.
-Supabase was selected because it provides a managed PostgreSQL database, authentication, and file storage in one platform — removing the need to build and maintain a separate backend.
+Supabase was selected because it provides a managed PostgreSQL database, authentication, file storage, and OAuth integration in one platform — removing the need to build and maintain a separate backend.
 Vercel was chosen for deployment because it integrates directly with GitHub and handles builds, CDN, and HTTPS automatically.
+Google OAuth and the Google Calendar API were integrated to provide optional calendar connectivity while keeping user data secure.

 ### Frontend
 | Technology | Version | Purpose |